UniversalDependencies/UD_Japanese-GSD/README.txt

 The README for that project is included below.

-IMPORTANT: The words are automtically sengmented.
+IMPORTANT: The words are automatically sengmented.
 The word unit is significantly different from that in bunsetsu-style segmentation in Google UDT 2.0, and slightly diffent from UD_Japanese-KTC 1.3 as well.
 This divergence of the two Japanese treebanks should be fixed in the future.

+Changelog

+2017-03-01 v2.0
+  * Converted to UD v2 guidelines.
+2016-11-15 v1.4
+  * Initial release in Universal Dependencies.